coregatekit/compro-kindergarten/README.md

 ## Add Biome for linting and formatting

-We want to use biomejs for format the document files and for lint code quality.
+We want to use BiomeJS to format the document files and to lint code quality.

 ```bash
 // install biome for dev dependency